Key establishment \`a la Merkle in a quantum world: Fully Classical Key Establishment Scheme

 \section{Fully Classical Key Establishment Scheme}

 In this section, we revert to the original setting imagined by Merkle in the sense that Alice and Bob are now purely classical.
-However, we allow full quantum power to the eavesdropper.
+However, we still allow full quantum power to the eavesdropper.
 Recall that Merkle's original schemes~\cite{CS244,merkle78} are completely broken in this context~\cite{ICQNM}.
 Is~it possible to restore \emph{some} security in this highly adversarial (and unfair!)\ scenario?
 The~following purely classical key establishment protocol, which is inspired by our quantum protocol described in the previous section, provides a positive answer to this conundrum.

-This time, black-box random functions $f$ and $g$ are defined on a smaller \mbox{domain} to compensate for the fact that classical Alice and Bob can no longer use Grover's algorithm.
-Specifically, \mbox{$f:[N^2]\rightarrow [N^k]$} and $g:[N^2]\times [N^2] \rightarrow [N^{k'}]$, again with sufficiently large $k$ and~$k'$ to avoid collisions in these functions, except with negligible probability ($k$~and $k'$ need not be the same here as in the previous section).
+This time, black-box random functions $f$ and $t$ are defined on a smaller \mbox{domain} to compensate for the fact that classical Bob can no longer use Grover's algorithm.
+Specifically, \mbox{$f:[N^2]\rightarrow [N^c]$} and $t:[N^2] \rightarrow [N^{c'}]$, with $c>4$ and $c'>8$ for reasons similar to those explained at the beginning of Section~\ref{newprotQ}.
 As~before, these two functions could be replaced by a single binary random oracle.
-For simplicity, we choose $N$ to be a perfect square.